CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-fax.md

 * **operator**: The operator to compare the number of messages with the number of received messages by the profile/subprofile.
 Possible values:
 = (equal), \!= (not equal), <\> (between), < (less than), \> (greater than).

+## Example

+Using the fax condition we can make a selection of people who have received over 10 messages in the last two months, to prevent us from sending too many messages to the same user.
+We don't want them to unsubscribe, after all.
+To do this we can use the following values:

+* **after-time**: \<Current day - 2 months in YYYY-MM-DD HH:MM:SS format>
+* **number**: 10
+* **operator**: >

 ## More information
 * [Fetch rule conditions](rest-get-rule-conditions)